 6.31 Unstructured Programming [EWD]

+6.31.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.31 is mitigated by SPARK, because SPARK forbids some control-flow statements, such as goto and exception handlers.

-6.31.1 Applicability to language

 SPARK programs can exhibit some of the vulnerabilities noted in subclause 6.31 of ISO/IEC 24772-1: leaving a loop at an arbitrary point, and multiple exit points from subprograms, but these are mitigated by mandatory static verification of control- and information-flow.

 SPARK forbids the goto statemement, exception handlers, non-local jumps and subprograms with multiple entries.

 6.31.2 Guidance to language users